 Preparations and efficacy — The available triptans include sumatriptan, zolmitriptan, naratriptan, rizatriptan, almotriptan, eletriptan, and frovatriptan.
-Sumatriptan can be given as a subcutaneous injection (usually administered by autoinjector in the thigh), as a nasal spray, or orally; an iontophoretic transdermal preparation is planned to be marketed in 2015.
+Sumatriptan can be given as a subcutaneous injection (usually administered by autoinjector in the thigh), as a nasal spray, or orally.
 Zolmitriptan is also available for both nasal and oral use.
 The others are available for oral use only.

 A number of randomized, controlled trials and systematic reviews have found all of the triptans to be effective for the treatment of acute migraine .
 The range of findings is illustrated by the following reports:

 ●Eletriptan — In a meta-analysis of six randomized, controlled trials of eletriptan involving 3224 patients, eletriptan at doses of 20, 40, and 80 mg was significantly better than placebo for all main outcomes (including headache response at one and two hours and sustained relief over 24 hours) .
 Pain relief was dose dependent, with the 80 mg dose providing statistically significant greater pain relief than 40 mg at two and 24 hours.
 The drug was well tolerated and caused no major harm.
 The incidence of minor side effects was also dose related, but all adverse effects were transient and reversible.
 Eletriptan is not available in 80 mg tablets in the United States, and 40 mg is recommended for most patients .